Latest News

 But remember, before you can start serving delicious food from your spotlessly clean catering facility, you need cover.

-Catering insurance from Mobilers can cover facilities including catering vans, trailers, market stalls, ice cream vans, burger vans and much more.
+Mobile catering insurance from Mobilers can cover facilities including catering vans, trailers, market stalls, ice cream vans, burger vans and much more.
 It’s our role to understand the unique traits of your mobile catering business before finding the right policy for the right price.

 Get a free, no-obligation quote today.